chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-002-jim-warren.md

 ### From Math Teacher to Early Computer Publishing Pioneer

 Starting in the late 1960s, Warren supplemented his teaching work by freelancing as a programmer and computer industry consultant.
 While consulting for a company called Signetics in 1975, Warren met a fellow consultant, Gary Kildall.
 According to Kildall's [unpublished memoirs](http://s3data.computerhistory.org/kildall-p.1-78-publishable-lowres.pdf), Warren convinced him to start selling his CP/M operating system "to the masses."
-Kildall subsequently took out an advertisement in a computer magazine started by Warren--[*Dr. Dobb's Journal of Computer Calesthenics and Orthodontia*](https://archive.org/details/dr_dobbs_journal_vol_01/mode/2up)--offering copies of CP/M for $25.
+Kildall subsequently took out an advertisement in a computer magazine started by Warren--[*Dr. Dobb's Journal of Computer Calisthenics and Orthodontia*](https://archive.org/details/dr_dobbs_journal_vol_01/mode/2up)--offering copies of CP/M for $25.

 Later shortened to just *Dr. Dobb's Journal*, which remained in publication until 2014 under different editors, this was one of many early computer newsletters and magazines started by Warren.
 Perhaps the most notable aside from *Dr. Dobb's Journal* was *Intelligent Machines Journal*, which Warren founded in 1978.
 A year later, Warren sold that publication to IDG, which renamed it *InfoWorld* in 1980.
 (Classic issues of *InfoWorld* are frequently cited on this blog.)